CBB752Spring2017/final-project-1-3-team2-team-1-3-2/index.md

 Kumar P., Henikoff S., Ng P.C.
 Predicting the effects of coding non-synonymous variants on protein function using the SIFT algorithm.
 Nature Protocols.
 2009;4(8):1073-1082.

-#### References:

- References can be included here or at the end of each relevant section.